“Go therefore, and teach all nations…” ~Matthew 28:19

 The Baptist General Convention of Texas funds scholarships for our Southern Baptist students who are pursuing ministry as a vocation.
 The BGCT scholarship amount is currently $50 per credit hour for freshman and sophomores and $75 per credit hour for juniors and seniors.
 In addition to the denominational eligibility requirements, students must take two classes during their time at HBU: the Christian Vocation and Baptist History.

-The purpose of the Covenant Fellows Program is to give students called to Christian ministry financial, personal and professional support as they further their undergraduate development into competent and holistically educated ministers/professors/missionaries.
+The purpose of the Covenant Fellows Program is to give students called to Christian ministry financial, personal and professional support as they further their undergraduate development, and become competent and holistically educated ministers/professors/missionaries.
 HBU covenants with our students and with local churches to provide education and professional experiences that will prove beneficial to both those studying in the program and those churches supporting and employing our ministerial students.
-One of the benefits of the program is that participants may receive scholarship money during their Junior and Senior years, per meeting the requirements of the program.
+One of the benefits of the program is that participants may receive scholarship money during their junior and senior years, per meeting the requirements of the program.
 Click to learn more about Covenant Fellows.

 Further Graduate Studies: Seminary and Other Options

 Most students preparing for ministry pursue some type of graduate degree to help them further prepare for ministry.
 Traditionally, the Master of Divinity (MDiv) has been the standard degree, as it provides the most well-rounded and robust training for ministry.
-Our 72 hour MDiv prepares you not just for Bible study and academic knowledge, but it focuses on your personal development as a Christian and a minister to the church through practical experience.
-Similar to the MDiv, we offer a 36 hour Master of Arts in Christian Leadership (MACL) designed to meet the needs of those preparing for vocational or lay ministry or who just want to further their own personal development.
-For students that wish to pursue a more academically focused and shorter degree, we offer a 36 hour Master of Arts in Theological Studies (MATS) that gives the core foundation desired by churches, but provides you more flexibility in course selection.
+Our 72-hour MDiv prepares you, not just for Bible study and academic knowledge, but it focuses on your personal development as a Christian and a minister to the church through practical experience.
+Similar to the MDiv, we offer a 36-hour Master of Arts in Christian Leadership (MACL) designed to meet the needs of those preparing for vocational or lay ministry or who just want to further their own personal development.
+For students who wish to pursue a more academically focused and shorter degree, we offer a 36-hour Master of Arts in Theological Studies (MATS) that gives the core foundation desired by churches, but provides you more flexibility in course selection.